A model-free first-order method for linear quadratic regulator with $\tilde{O}(1/\varepsilon)$ sampling complexity: Preliminaries, problem formulation, and related works

 If we can accurately estimate the gradient, we can characterize the change in objective value when we descend along the negative of this direction.
-The following result, also known as the performance difference lemma, quantifies this statement. \begin{lemma} For any pair of stable policies $K'$ and $K$,
+The following result, also known as the performance difference lemma, quantifies this statement. \begin{lemma} For any $K', K \in \mathcal S$, where $E_{K'}$ is the exact natural gradient for $K'$,

 \end{lemma} A proof can be found in~\cite[Lemma 6]{fazel2018global}.
 The above result is akin to the smoothness of a function, where the change in $J(K')-J(K)$ can be upper bounded by a linear plus quadratic term.
-By choosing an appropriate $K'$ w.r.t. to a policy $K$, the above result derives the so-called P\L{}-condition or gradient domination condition~\cite{lojasiewicz1963propriete,polyak1963gradient}. \begin{lemma} For any stable policy $K_t$,
+By fixing $K'=K^*$, the above result derives the so-called P\L{}-condition or gradient domination condition~\cite{lojasiewicz1963propriete,polyak1963gradient}. \begin{lemma} For any $K \in \mathcal S$,